50onRed/ValueBot/README.md

 #innovative @mary kudos for solving that problem!
 ```

+You can post a message in either format on any channel that ValueBot is listening on, and it'll store the message in its database.

 ### Getting Lists

 Admins can request lists from ValueBot of posts about a certain user, of posts with a certain value, and of the users with the most posts about them.
 You define which users are admins in `options.py`, as described below.